 The programs described allow hosting or attending a live Web group conference:

-- host unlimited number of viewers
+- host large number of viewers

 - live feedback

 - several speakers/presenters who can share their screen

 - allow others to draw on that screen or edit the document

 There are many more options such as Talky, Zoom, etc. Here are some of the most popular web conferencing methods that work for Linux/Mac/Windows/Android AND that I have used more than once.

 YouTube, Facebook and Periscope enable very high quality live streaming HD broadcasts via an API that requires just a bit of reasonable technical knowledge to accomplish.
 Google Hangouts only requires a web browser and plugin (or mobile app)–thus Hangouts is a little simpler to get started and has historically been the free business-grade choice.

 According to GlobalWebIndex, 82% of Web users visit YouTube at least monthly.
 YouTube Live is free for live events with live user feedback and multiple speakers.
 YouTube Live is easy to stream using FFmpeg, without bulky complicated programs.